SchoolOfCode/w8_team-project-the-ateam/README.md

 Fri 21 May, 7.30pm

-Design Brainstorming
-Like the idea of using NASA picture of the day - use as a background with translucent/frosted glass containers with information
-Title of "Up-to-date" or "Up2D@te" or "Up2D8"

-Working practices
+## Working practices

+### Naming conventions
-Naming conventions - make sure to use kebab case in HTML and CSS and camel case in JS.
+eg make sure to use kebab case in HTML and CSS and camel case in JS (info to go in here)

-Use GitHub
+### GitHub
   - for each new feature, create a new branch
   - review by at least one other

-5 random people objects with name, location, birthday, country, preferences (favourite sport,
+### Kate is the bossLady
+Kate has awesomely agreed to herd the rest of us cats

+# DEVELOPMENT JOURNEY NOTES

+## Design Brainstorming Part 1

+See Disney Design Ideation Trello Board and News App Trello Board

+## Design Brainstorming Part 2

+Like the idea of using NASA picture of the day - use as a background with translucent/frosted glass containers for text/images etc

+Splash Title of "Up-to-date" or "Up2D@te" or "Up2D8"

+Use objects with 5 random people examples to store user information to showcase function

+{name:"max 10 characters",

+country: {[select from array?]}

+location: "A-Z, a-z",

+birthDay: "{[select from array 1 - 31],

+birthMonth: {[array of months]}

+favourite sport: {[array of sports]},

+## To do before Weds
-Kate - high fidelity wireframe
+Kate - high fidelity wireframe, Task Trello Board

 Merlin - APIs: Twitter, Sport

 Becks - APIs: Horoscope, Headlines

 Jamie - APIs: Film & TV, Tech

+## Task List
 Create HTML bare bones

 Make objects of "people data"

 Create basic get requests for each API